 I wrote a piece last week on my personal blog entitled Magazine Rant, detailing my love/hate relationship with periodicals and the ads that keep most of them afloat.
 As much as I complain, there are a few magazines I truly cherish: National Geographic, Smithsonian, and the one I’m featuring today, Fine Cooking.
 Fine Cooking has been my “go to” magazine for years, a reliable source of inspiration, tips, and the most delicious recipes imaginable.
-These days I use the website far more than my magazines, opting to print out pages that can be recycled after receiving splatters or spills in the kitchen.
+These days I use their website far more than my magazines, opting to print out pages that can be recycled after receiving splatters or spills in the kitchen.
 Months ago I signed up for their email newsletter and I typically get an email a day, offering suggestions for upcoming holidays or occasions, ways to use seasonal produce, and the like.
 Whereas most bulk email simply goes straight to the trash, I savor these emails from Fine Cooking as much as the food itself.
 I even have a dedicated “Fine Cooking Recipes” folder in my Inbox, so I can save any that pique my interest.
 And sometimes, like today, I go back and retrieve one for The Daily Dish.

-Today’s low sodium main course is adapted from this Fine Cooking recipe and takes advantage of bone-in, skin-on chicken thighs, one of the most affordable, meaty & flavorful cuts of chicken available.
+Today’s low sodium main course is adapted from Fine Cooking and takes advantage of bone-in, skin-on chicken thighs, one of the most affordable, meaty & flavorful cuts of chicken available.
 As the title attests, the meat is first seared on the stovetop, leaving the skin crisp and golden, then finished in the oven.
 After the thighs are removed to a plate, the sauce is prepared in the very same pan, leaving next to no clean up.
 And what a sauce!
 The amber beer broth is sweetened with a touch of maple syrup, thickened with a little flour and butter, and flavored with the tang of grainy mustard and sauteed shallot.
 It’s light, yet rich, and partners beautifully with the chicken.
 Garnish with extra fresh thyme for a real taste of spring!

 Yields 4 servings.